garyfleming/the-board-whisperer/the-board-whisperer.md

 ![Inline](images/three-col-full.png)

-^ Most of the time you should start from where you are: this is try to think about what your team actually do and create columns that represent that flow.
+^ Most of the time you should start from where you are: try to think about what your team actually do and create columns that represent that flow.
 In this case, we were a new team, so we started from nothing.
 The most "nothing" board is 3-col.
 Simple representation: to-do, doing (3), done.